wp-plugins/leaflet-maps-marker/trunk/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+Fix for custom marker icons not showing on certain hosting providers

 = 1.2.1 =
 Important bugfixes

 = 1.2 =
-Important bugfixes & new feature: GeoRSS-Support - see http://www.mapsmarker.com/changelog for details
+Important bugfixes and new feature: GeoRSS-Support - see http://www.mapsmarker.com/changelog for details

 = 1.1 =
-Added new features & bugfixes - see http://www.mapsmarker.com/changelog for details
+Added new features and bugfixes - see http://www.mapsmarker.com/changelog for details

 = 1.0 =
 Initial release

 == Changelog ==

+= v1.2.2 - 14.01.2012 =
+* BUGFIX: custom marker icons were not shown on certain hosts due to different wp-upload-directories

 = v1.2.1 - 13.01.2012 =
 * BUGFIX: plugin installation failed on certain hosting providers due to path/directory issues
 * BUGFIX: (interactive) maps do not get display in RSS feeds (which is not possible), so now a static image with a link to the fullscreen standalone map is displayed
 * BUGFIX: removed redundant slashes from paths